 Applicants must certify that they will comply with NEPA and NHPA and provide any required materials as a part of the application process.
+Preliminary awardees will be required to complete an environmental questionnaire during post-award as part of the grant agreement materials before any pre-construction activities may begin.
 Materials may include information beyond what is required as a part of the Proposed Project creation process, outlined in Section 4.1, such as: